BendyLand/blmake/README.md

 # blmake

-A simple and straightforward build tool for C/C++!
+A straightforward build tool for C/C++!

+**Note:** This tool mainly works on Unix-like systems.
+I will try to build in functionality for Windows, but since it is more common to compile via IDE on Windows, the behavior will likely be limited to generating build files.

 ## About